Gianguyen1234/PHP_WEB_ECOMMERCIAL/README.md

 ## Contributing

-We welcome contributions!
+Welcome to contributions!
 Here's how you can help:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/new-feature`).
 3. Commit your changes (`git commit -m 'Add new feature'`).